rootstrap/RSFormView/README.md

 A `FormItem` defines the basic behaviour of a row which is then specialized by subclassing it.
 You should never use instances of FormItem directly, RSFormView provides the following subclasses of FormItem out of the box:

-TextCellItem: A single line of text, or a "section header"
+TextCellItem: A single label, or a "section header"
 TextFieldCellItem: A single text field.
 TwoTextFieldCellItem: Two text fields.